top of page

 An impossible goal.

 The 19th century ended with the widespread distribution of a letter entitled, “To the Parents of Blind Children”.
-It was first distributed to families at the private Institute for the Blind in Austria in 1893.
 It was so popular, the Massachusetts Commission for the Blind sent it out to its families in 1898; and in 1907 the journal Outlook for the Blind published the letter in its entirety.
 The authors advised parents to…

 “1.
 Treat the blind child exactly as if it were a seeing child, and try as early as